systemctl(1) - phpMan

 option to only mask temporarily until the next reboot of the

 system.
-The --now option can be used to ensure that the units are
+The --now option may be used to ensure that the units are

 Unmask one or more unit files, as specified on the command line.